Welcome to St. Mary’s University School of Law J.D. Program

 Declaration of Intent to Study Law

-Shortly after beginning the study of law, a student may be required to register with the Board of Law Examiners in the state in which he or she plans to practice.
+Shortly after beginning the study of law, a student may be required to register with the Board of Law Examiners in the state where he or she plans to practice.
 A summary of the relevant requirements appears in the ABA-LSAC Official Guide to ABA-Approved Law Schools.

 The Rules Governing Admission to the State Bar of Texas require, among other things, that applicants possess good moral character and fitness.
-The state bar seeks to exclude from practice dishonest or untrustworthy persons, as well as persons whose character traits or mental or emotional health are likely to injure clients, obstruct justice or lead to violations of the Code of Professional Responsibility.
+The state bar seeks to exclude dishonest or untrustworthy persons from practice and persons whose character traits or mental or emotional health are likely to injure clients, obstruct justice or lead to violations of the Code of Professional Responsibility.

 Every person intending to apply for admission to the State Bar of Texas must file a “Declaration of Intention to Study Law” with the Board of Law Examiners during the first year of law school.
 The Board of Law Examiners requires students to submit a copy of their completed law school application with the “Declaration of Intention to Study Law,” so it is important to retain a copy of your law school application.